SarthakNarayan/ML-Flask/README.md

 # Learning-Flask
-This repository is for learning flask basix working of flask
+This repository is for learning flask basic working of flask and deploying an ML Model